MoniMurray/bookworms-et-al/README.md

 - TinyPNG - To compress the Homepage image.

-- Am I Responsive?
-To show the website image on a range of devices.
+- Techsini To show the website image on a range of devices.

 - Django framework and Bootstrap CSS library were both used in this project.